vaadin/cdi/vaadin-cdi/README.md

 When type is not found as a CDI bean
 ( for example ambiguous, or does not have a no-arg public constructor ), instantiation falls back to the default Vaadin behavior.
-On success, dependency injection is performed.
+After the instantiation, dependency injection is performed.
-Injects work, but other CDI features not, because instantiated component is not a contextual instance.
+Injects work, but other CDI features are not, because instantiated component is not a contextual instance.

 ### Vaadin Contexts

 #### VaadinServiceScoped

 [@VaadinServiceScoped](../../master/vaadin-cdi/src/main/java/com/vaadin/cdi/annotation/VaadinServiceScoped.java)
 is a normal ( proxied ) scope.
 Its purpose to define a scope for the beans used by VaadinService.
-Like an Instantiator, or a I18NProvider.
+Like an Instantiator, or an I18NProvider.

 #### VaadinSessionScoped